ED-209: Appearances

-The Enforcement Droid Series 209, or ED-209 (pronounced Ed Two Oh Nine), is a heavily armed robot, sporting twin cannons on its left and right sides, a large, oblong visor much like a cockpit (despite the robot piloting itself) and legs with backwards-facing knees.
-It serves as a foil for RoboCop, due to its lack of intelligence and tendency towards clumsy malfunctions.
+The Enforcement Droid Series 209, or ED-209 (pronounced Ed Two Oh Nine), is a massive, armed robot, with twin cannons on its left and right sides, a large, oblong visor much like a cockpit (despite the robot piloting itself) and legs with backwards-facing knees.
+Despite its intimidating demeanor, the robot was a poor choice for combat as it was prone to malfunction.
 For instance, during a boardroom demonstration by Dick Jones of ED-209's "disarm and arrest" procedure with a board executive named Kinney as the test subject, in which Kinney is given a pistol and told to point it at ED-209, ED-209 fails to recognize that Kinney has dropped his weapon and blasts him to death in over-the-top fashion with its automatic cannons.
 Later, it is shown that ED-209 cannot climb or descend stairs as it tumbles trying to chase RoboCop.
 The ED-209 is featured in every RoboCop major motion picture, while it is missing from the series' direct-to-video releases, and the television series features an ED with a different model number.